liriliri/licia/doc.md

 ## each

-Iterates over elements of collection and invokes iteratee for each element.
+Iterate over elements of collection and invokes iteratee for each element.

 |Name    |Type        |Desc                          |
 |--------|------------|------------------------------|